 Around 1879.
 Professor John F. Draughon of Adams, Tennessee began to recognize a growing need for people with business training.
 With little capital, a horse, a wagon and some teaching materials, he founded Draughons Practical Business College.
 Initially, Professor Draughon made a monthly circuit of towns in Northern Tennessee and Southern Kentucky to deliver the training to his students.
 During this time, it was known as 'Draughon's Traveling Business College'.
 Several years later, he opened a permanent location in Nashville.
 From this humble beginning, Professor Draughon launched a business college group that included 38 business schools bearing his name at the time of his death in 1921.
-After his death, many of the business schools bearing his name merged with other schools or closed.
-The Draughons Business College in Nashville survived and supported the community by offering programs and training in secretarial, accounting and other business disciplines.
+After his death, many of the business college in Nashville survived and supported the community by offering programs and training in secretarial, accounting and other business disciplines.